Botany

 - Decoction of whole plant used for abdominal pain, abscesses, arthritis.

-- In many Asia traditional
+- In many Asia traditional therapies, used for diarrhea, dysentery, and ulcers.

 - In Malaya, leaves used as emulsion for flatulence and rheumatism.